Tour Length

 What are the pros and cons of a Kruger camping safari?

-“The most obvious advantage of a Kruger camping safari, as opposed to one based in lodges or hutted accommodation, is that it tends to be significantly cheaper.
-It also has more of a back-to-nature vibe, and you'll be far more aware of nocturnal animal sounds.
+“The most obvious advantage of a Kruger camping safari, as opposed to one based in lodges or hutted accommodations, is that it tends to be significantly cheaper.
+It also has more of a back-to-nature vibe, and you’ll be far more aware of nocturnal animal sounds.
 A disadvantage of camping is that it tends to be less comfortable than sleeping in a proper room, and rather inconvenient should you need to get up in the night.
 It can also be a bit nerve-racking for first-time visitors to Africa.”

 1What facilities can I expect in the Kruger campsites?